shubhigoyal00/pizza-sales-dashboard-powerbi/README.md

 1. Download the `.pbix` file
 2. Open it in Power BI Desktop
-3. Interact with the dashboard and explore insights
+3. Explore the dashboard using filters and visuals

 ---